 KitchenAid is a brand that evokes a sense of heavy duty service and product overdesign.
-Anyone over 40 has their mother’s KitchenAid Mixmaster up in the pantry or on the counter, possibly the same unit they watched in action as a little kid.
+Anyone over 40 has their mother’s KitchenAid Mixmaster processor up in the pantry or on the counter, possibly the same unit they watched in action as a little kid.
 KitchenAid products are highly regarded and command a premium price at stores.

 Based on the legacy of the brand, a buyer might expect KitchenAid to produce a coffee grinder that’s the best of the best, ready for generations of grinding.

 The KitchenAid ProLine Grinder is a flawed machine, and the flaw comes down to the design and manufacture of one important part.

 Let no one say that the grinder itself isn’t a beautiful design.
 It lifts styling cues from the Mixmasters of the past, and uses a hopper and container system that reduces static fly-away issues and keeps the device looking really clean.
 It is darned heavy as well, just like your Ma’s Mixmaster.

 But users will notice that this is not the machine for grinding espresso.
 Not even close.
 Espresso requires a very fine grind, in some instances just microns sort of a fine powder.
 It also needs to be very uniform in consistency or the pressurized water will sneak by the “boulders” in the puck and yield a watery shot.
 This machine was never able to grind to anywhere near this fineness.
 Even after several attempts at re-calibration, the very best I could get was a chunky grind applicable for drip coffee.
 If you’re interested, here’s KitchenAid’s page on cleaning and recalibration.

 So what’s up with this problem?
 An assembly problem?
 No, it’s a beautiful machine.
 An issue with the hopper?
 Nah.
 It all comes down to what may be the very heart of any coffee grinder: the burr plates.